syncfusion-content/blazor-docs/blazor/diagram/howTo/blazor-web-assembly-diagram.md

 ---
 layout: post
 title: Blazor WebAssembly Diagram in Blazor Diagram Component | Syncfusion
-description: Learn here all about Blazor WebAssembly Diagram in Syncfusion Blazor Diagram component and more.
+description: Checkout and learn here all about Blazor WebAssembly Diagram in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug